How to scan B&W line art

 - When done colouring, turn off all layers except colour

-- Open up Adobe Illustraor (or similar software)
+- Open up Adobe Illustrator (or similar software)

-- Create a new file the final print size of you document
+- Create a new file the final print dimensions of your document

 - Place the colour jpeg file

-- Then place the B&W line art over that (they have the same dimensions, although one has a 300dpi resolution and the other 1200dpi)
+- Then place the B&W line art over that (they have the same dimensions, although one has a 300dpi resolution and the other 1200dpi, they will line up exactly)

 - Save as a PDF (or whatever file you need)